DigitME2/oee_server/README.md

 The app is accompanied by an Android app, which connects to the server and takes manual input to set the state of its assigned machine.

 ## OEE Installation
-Download the oee_server-tar file from git.
+Download the oee_server-tar or zip file from git.

-Extract the oee_server-tar file  and move to home directory.
+Extract the oee_server-file  into the home directory.

+open terminal line using "Ctrl+Alt+t".

+change into oee_server directory.

-Inside  the oee_server file run "sh oee_install.sh"
+Inside  the oee_server directory run "sh oee_install.sh"  to install oee_server